Practices, Processes, and Resources for UUSOM Elective Course Directors & Coordinators

 |Session 8 - SOAP||02/07/18||1300-1700|

 Provided it is not in conflict with SOM Policies, Elective Courses retain the authority to determine the allowable number of absences a student may have and still successfully complete their courses.

 Students who experience a needle stick, or other injury while attending to clinical duties are to be referred to the School of Medicine Worker’s Compensation Injury Policy http://medicine.utah.edu/studentaffairs/resources/FirstReportofInjury.pdf

 Course Coordinators administer and collect clinical preceptor/research mentor evaluations from faculty for clinical and research electives and work with course directors to determine the course grade and submit final course grades.

 Timely receipt of Final Course Grades are critical to ensuring that students receive relevant and timely feedback about their performance, that relevant coursework is included in MSPE transcripts during August and September, and that Student Affairs can verify degree work completion for releasing diplomas in May.

 All 4th year student Final Grades should be submitted as soon as possible after the course ends but not later than four weeks after the last day of the rotation.
-Final Grades should be sent to both the student and Nile Checketts email@example.com in the Office of Medical Education in the same email via protected email (PHI).
+Final Grades should be entered via Tools.
+Elective grades can be entered individually or uploaded as a group.
+See instructions below:

 Final grade submission will be monitored by the administrative program coordinator (Nile Checketts) in conjunction with the Assistant Dean for Clinical Curriculum (Danielle Roussel, MD).